 AANM proudly hosts an annual Arab Film Festival (AFF), featuring fascinating new titles from one of the most prolific and creative set of filmmakers on the planet.
 AFF is one of the Museum’s longest-running programs, dating back to its inception.
 In 2015, the Museum’s festival joined forces with the large regional festival known as Cinetopia, greatly expanding the reach of AFF films.

 AFF showcases Arab and Arab American films for fans of Arabic-language movies and adventurous art-film lovers seeking new perspectives and outside-the-box thinking.
 Many of these films by both Arab world and Arab American artists are, with few exceptions, unlikely to reach traditional American commercial theaters.
 Genres include drama, comedy and documentary, in both short-form and feature lengths.
 Every festival film is subtitled in English, making them accessible to all.

-In addition to the annual Arab Film Festival, AANM is developing a new film series, starting soon.
-It will be curated with the festival mission in mind.
+In addition to the annual Arab Film Festival, AANM has a quarterly film series that was released in Fall 2018.
+It is curated with the festival mission in mind.
 All film screenings take place in AANM’s intimate, 156-seat Aliya Hassan Auditorium.
 Submissions for the Arab Film Festival may also be considered for AANM's film series.